urbanopt/urbanopt-cli/README.md

 ### Windows (64-bit Windows 7 – 10)

-First, download the .exe installer.
+Download the .exe installer.

 Use the GUI installer and choose a directory to install.
 Once installed, open a terminal (Powershell, Windows CMD and GitBash are supported) and run the provided setup script for that shell (below are the setup scripts for each respective shell environment).

 #### Bash (or GitBash for Windows)